hpatches/hpatches-dataset/README.md

 [Karel Lenc](mailto:karel@robots.ox.ac.uk) or [Vassileios Balntas](mailto:v.balntas@imperial.ac.uk)

-* For information about relevant citations concerning the sequences that were not originally introduced in this dataset, please check the `references.txt`
+* For information about relevant citations concerning the sequences that were not originally introduced in this dataset, please check [references.txt](references.txt)